Deepwater Horizon Oil Platform Explosion and Response

-The oil rig Deepwater Horizon exploded about 50 miles off the Louisiana coast in the Gulf of Mexico, killing 11 workers and injuring 17 more.
+On April 20, 2010, the oil rig Deepwater Horizon exploded about 50 miles off the Louisiana coast in the Gulf of Mexico.
+The explosion killed 11 workers and injured 17 more.
 Two days later it sank in 5,000 feet of water.

 Gulf Oil Spill Legal Resource Center